 In order to do this, you must choose methods that suit your research’s purpose and will yield the clearest information (figuring out what those methods are can also be tricky – we’ll get to that in a moment).
 Afterwards, in order to turn that data into insights, you’ll need to interpret these findings.
-And that can be especially tricky, since people sometimes have a hard time understanding why they feel the way they do.
+And that can be especially hard, since people sometimes have a hard time understanding why they feel the way they do.

 It doesn’t help you much to know that an employee finds a particular task overwhelming or frustrating if you don’t understand why that is.
 Taking that a step further, you might not be privy to certain elements that influence their emotions at the time of gathering the data, leaving out a lot of useful context that could color how you interpret the data.

 There are many factors at play when we talk about converting human emotions to data and turning it into useful insights.